2022 COVID-19 Safety Requirements

 - Ensure bathrooms are supplied adequately with soap, water, and drying materials so visitors and staff can wash their hands.

 Finally and most importantly, please listen to the latest advice of local public health officials and prioritize the safety of your community.
-To ensure all in-person events follow the appropriate local, state, and federal safety requirements, the DEED team will check in with event organizers closer to the event.
+To ensure all in-person events follow the appropriate local, state, and federal safety requirements, the DEED team will conduct checks of events in areas with high COVID-19 caseloads closer to April.
 Please prioritize your response to the DEED team’s safety check-in.